stackbit-projects/interesting-chili-f8ad4/content/pages/index.md

   - type: hero_section
     title: I’m Alex Wang...
     subtitle: >-
-      A Year 12 student at Wilson's School.
+      A Sixth Form student at Wilson's School.
 I am a maths and technology enthusiast who loves learning.
     actions:
       - label: More About Me